Send Us a Mail

 Almost one third (30%) of all women, across the world, have experienced physical and / or sexual violence by their intimate partner.
 As many as 38% of all murders of women are committed by intimate partners, according to the World Health Organisation.

-In Ireland, 1 in 3 women have experienced psychological violence from a partner at some point in their lives and 1 in 6 have experienced physical or sexual violence by a partner since the age of 15.
+In Ireland, 1-in-3 women have experienced psychological violence from a partner at some point in their lives and 1-in-6 have experienced physical or sexual violence by a partner since the age of 15.

-1 in 4 Irish women have experienced physical or sexual violence by a partner or non-partner since the age of 15.
+1-in-4 Irish women have experienced physical or sexual violence by a partner or non-partner since the age of 15.

 • Domestic violence is a loss of control: